Taritsyn/BundleTransformer/NuGet/BundleTransformer.UglifyJs/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of UglifyJS version 2.4.11;
+   1. Added support of UglifyJS version 2.4.12;
-   2. In compression settings added 2 new properties: `DropConsole` and `Angular`.
+   2. In code generation settings added one new property - `UnescapeRegexps`.

    ====================
    POST-INSTALL ACTIONS